 Parents are responsible for discussing with their children proper emergency procedures should school dismiss before the end of the regular time schedule.
 The school will use its normal dismissal procedure should this occur.
 If buses are available, students will be placed on them unless you instruct your child otherwise.

-In case of an emergency situation, parents will be notified by SchoolReach or email blast with all pertinent information and specific directions for the closure.
+In case of an emergency situation, parents will be notified by Parent Alert or email with all pertinent information and specific directions for the closure.
 Public media may also be used in specific situations.
+Please DO NOT call the front office about possible school closure.
+You will be contacted as soon as a decision has been made.

-CAMPUS SAFETY
+Campus Safety

 St. Frances Cabrini School attempts to provide a safe environment for all individuals and has a closed campus to ensure your child’s safety.
-All gates and outside doors are locked after 7:45 a.m. in the morning.
+All gates and outside doors are locked after 7:40 a.m. in the morning.